-AGAGE = Advanced Global Atmospheric Gases Experiment; SIO = Scripps Institution of Oceanography; NOAA = National Oceanic and Atmospheric Administration, Global Monitoring Laboratory; UCI = University of California, Irvine; CSIRO = Commonwealth Scientific and Industrial Research Organization, Aspendale, Australia; WMO = World Meteorological Organization, Global Atmosphere Watch, CMIP6 (Climate Model Intercomparison Project – Phase 6).
+AGAGE: Advanced Global Atmospheric Gases Experiment; SIO: Scripps Institution of Oceanography; NOAA: National Oceanic and Atmospheric Administration, Global Monitoring Laboratory; UCI: University of California, Irvine; CSIRO: Commonwealth Scientific and Industrial Research Organization, Aspendale, Australia; WMO: World Meteorological Organization, Global Atmosphere Watch, CMIP6 (Climate Model Intercomparison Project Phase 6).
 Mixing ratios denoted by AR6 are representative of the remote, unpolluted troposphere, derived from one or more measurement networks (denoted by *).
 Minor differences between 2011 values reported here and in the previous Assessment Report (AR5) are due to updates in calibration and data processing.
 ERF in 2019 is taken from Table 7.5, and the difference with the AR5 assessment reflects updates in the estimates of AR6 global mixing ratios and updated radiative calculations.
 Uncertainties, in parenthesis, are estimated at 90% confidence interval.
 Networks use different methods to estimate uncertainties.
 Some uncertainties have been rounded up to be consistent with the number of decimal places shown.
 Lifetime is reported in years: # indicates multiple lifetimes for CO2.
 For CH4 and N2O the two values represent total atmospheric lifetime and perturbation lifetime.

 [END TABLE 2.2 HERE]

-Carbon Dioxide (CO2)
+Carbon dioxide (CO2)